Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ### ".gitignore"

-You might want Git/GitHub to ignore certain files or type of files, depending on the programming language used by the module or if there are files generated by demonstrations, etc. In this case, a `.gitignore` file should be added in the main directory of your module, specifying what should be ignored.
+You might want Git/GitHub to ignore certain files or type of files, depending on the programming language used by the module or if there are files generated by demonstrations, etc. In this case, a `.gitignore` file should be added to your module's main directory, specifying what should be ignored.

-See more about this kind of file at [Git documentation](https://git-scm.com/docs/gitignore).
-Also GitHub offers an an extensive list of suggestions [here](https://github.com/github/gitignore).
+You can learn more about this kind of file at [Git documentation](https://git-scm.com/docs/gitignore).
+GitHub offers an extensive list of suggestions [here](https://github.com/github/gitignore).

 For example, "1870-Schliemann-001" includes a Python implementation that will probably be run in place by users and possibly generate cache data.
 For this reason, its ".gitignore" file reads: